 Allow these blueberry cake donuts to cool fully.
-They may seen soft at first, but as they cool they will firm up and become more cake-y.
+They may seen soft at first, but as they cool they will firm up as they cool and become more cake-y.
 Just be careful when you're taking them out of the donut pan.

 I've made this baked blueberry donut recipe with all-purpose flour, whole wheat flour, and gluten free flour.
 I wouldn't recommend subbing 1:1 for flours like almond flour, coconut flour, etc.

 No worries!
-You can make these in a muffin tin as well!
-You'll likely need to tack on a couple extra minutes of cook time.
+You can make these baked blueberry donuts in a muffin tin as well!
+You'll likely need to tack on an extra 5 minutes of cook time.
 If you're doing a muffin version you might also like this recipe for blueberry protein muffins!
 Heck, you could use a mini-muffin tin to turn these into blueberry donut holes.
 So fun!
 If you do this cut the time in about half, but watch the time closely.